Cybervault-1/cybersecurity-portfolio1/08-linux-security-labs/01-security-audit-tool/README.md

 SUID files execute with the privileges of the file owner rather than the user running them.
 Tools such as `kismet` holding SUID flags present a potential local privilege escalation vector, particularly if the binary contains known vulnerabilities or is accessible to low-privileged users.

 **Contractor Access Review**
-Given the context of this audit, a post-contractor system review — particular attention should be paid to any accounts, services, or scheduled tasks created during the engagement period that fall outside approved configurations.
+Given the context of this audit — a post-contractor system review — particular attention should be paid to any accounts, services, or scheduled tasks created during the engagement period that fall outside approved configurations.

 ## Skills Demonstrated